Koala-t/Koala-t.github.io/README.md

 # Koala-t.github.io

-## This is a personal website meant to help me:
+## This a short collection of quality, easy to make recepies:
-* keep track of coding resources
-* practice basic HTML website design
-* complete an assignment for Dev Bootcamp

-## But feel free to use it if it is helpful to you!
+This website is mainly meant for practice but please feel free to try out some of the recepies.
+Theyre all great!